Jericho1060/du-storage-monitoring/README.md

  - screen : 1 (up to 9)
  - programming bard : 1
+ - databank : 1 (optional)

 ### links

-The programming board must be linked to the core and to the screen
+The programming board must be linked to the core and to the screens.
+If linked to a databank, the parameters will be saved for easier update.

 ### installing the script